Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 John Marble, a White House appointee under President Obama

-In other entries on this site, I’ve looked at how people on the autistic spectrum navigate decision-making and choice.
-What we see is that autists are better able to avoid the cognitive behaviours which can lead us to think irrationally and make less than optimal decisions.
-Additionally, autists are good at not being influenced by their emotions.
-So, better at keeping their heads, and then also better at keeping those heads cool, calm and collected.
-Which makes them more consistently logical, or to be more precise, less illogical.
+In other entries on this site I’ve looked at how people on the autistic spectrum navigate decision-making and choice.
+What we see is that autists are better able to avoid the cognitive behaviours which can lead us to make less than optimal decisions and to think irrationally.
+Further, autists tend to be less influenced by their emotions.
+In other words, better at keeping our heads, but also better at keeping those heads cool, calm and collected.
+Which makes us more consistently logical, or to be more exact, less illogical.
 The autism advantage.

 There are some great examples of how these capabilities play out in the film “The Big Short”, based on Michael Lewis’s book of the same name.
 The film explores some of the true stories around the financial crash of 2008, where one of the main characters is real-life hedge fund manager Dr. Michael Burry, who is autistic (Asperger’s Syndrome).
 He seems to have been the first to see the crash coming and invested accordingly, making huge profits for himself and his investors.
-This, it has to be remembered, was at a time when many people, from Lehman Brothers down, were going to the wall.
+This was at a time when many people, from Lehman Brothers down, were going to the wall.
 He kept his head while all around were losing theirs.